istvan-kreisz/copdeck-landing-page/src/posts/the_best_websites_to_sell_your_sneakers_in_europe.md

 date: 'May 2021'
 ---

-# The Best Ways/Websites To Sell Your Sneakers in Europe - Are Restocks, KLEKT, StockX, GOAT Legit?
+# The Best Websites To Sell Your Sneakers in Europe - Are Restocks, KLEKT, StockX, GOAT Legit?

 Thanks to the exponentially growing sneaker resale market that could reach [30$ billion by 2030](https://finance.yahoo.com/news/global-sneaker-resale-market-could-reach-30-billion-by-2030-cowen-191003371.html), the number of places where sneaker enthusiasts can pick up their grails and resellers can flip their pairs are soaring.